Depression-Era Cooking Tips Worth Trying Today

 With pie pastry, saltine crackers, sugar, water and a few spices, Depression-era cooks could bake a mock apple pie that tasted almost like the real thing!

-Group gardens were popular in many communities, with several neighbours pitching in to tend one large plot.
+Group gardens were popular in many communities during the Great Depression, with several neighbours pitching in to tend one large plot.
 “Mom dug up our front yard to plant a garden, and it really thrived,” says Michelle Beffa of Carpinteria, California.
 “Some of our neighbours did the same thing, so vegetable swapping was a common occurrence.
 One afternoon I asked Mom what we were having for dinner that evening.
-She grinned and said, ‘I don’t know, let’s see what the neighbours bring in.’”
+She grinned and said, ‘I don’t know, let’s see what the neighbours bring in.'”
 Nowadays, even urban dwellers can grow a few vegetables in containers, browse the farmers’ market for farm-fresh produce.

 Serve breakfast for dinner

 Breakfast foods are like pancakes are affordable and delicious.
 “My sisters, mother and I ate hotcakes morning, noon and night,” says Donna Shepherd of Anderson, California.
 “Mother flavoured them differently for each meal.
 First she used grated orange peel, then vanilla.
 Finally the exotic aroma of cinnamon—my favourite—would waft through the house.”

 Discover the secret ingredient for the fluffiest pancakes ever.

 Some farm families used eggs for bartering, so they learned how to make do with fewer.
 “I learned that cornstarch could be substituted for one egg in any recipe that called for more than one egg,” says Jenese Nelson of Redwood City, California.
 Mix 2 tablespoons of cornstarch with three tablespoons of water.